ayro-labs/ayro/readme.md

 ## Defining required hostnames ##

-Define the following hostnames in your /etc/hosts:
+Define the following hostnames in your hosts file:
 ````
 ayro       <IP>
 ayro-webcm <IP>